Gideon Koren

 Gideon Koren, FACMT, FRCP(C) (Hebrew: גדעון קורן; born August 27, 1947) is an Israeli-Canadian pediatrician, clinical pharmacologist, toxicologist, and composer.

 While in medical school in 1971, Koren founded The Brothers and The Sisters, a prominent Israeli musical group during the 1970s and early 1980s, for which he was the manager and principal composer.

 Koren emigrated to Canada in 1982, where he worked as a physician at The Hospital for Sick Children in Toronto and served as a professor at the University of Toronto.
-In 1985, Koren established Motherisk, a clinical and research program at The Hospital for Sick Children that was later closed following controversy.
-Several scientific publications authored by Koren have been subject to scrutiny over academic and research practices, resulting in the retraction of six articles and the issuance of editorial expressions of concern for others.
+In 1985, Koren established Motherisk, a clinical and research program at The Hospital for Sick Children that later closed following controversy.
+Several scientific publications by Koren have been subject to scrutiny over academic and research practices, resulting in the retraction of six articles and the issuance of editorial expressions of concern for others.

-Koren relinquished his licence to practice medicine in Canada during an investigation into allegations of professional misconduct and incompetence related to his leadership of the Motherisk laboratory.
-The laboratory became the focus of a scandal which raised concerns about the reliability of forensic toxicology testing used in approximately 16,000 child protection cases and six criminal cases.
+Koren relinquished his licence to practise medicine in Canada during an investigation into allegations of professional misconduct and incompetence related to his leadership of the Motherisk laboratory.
+The laboratory became the focus of a scandal that raised concern about the reliability of forensic toxicology testing used in approximately 16,000 child protection cases and six criminal cases.
 An independent review concluded that Koren and his staff lacked the qualifications required for the forensic testing performed.

 In 2018, The Toronto Star published an investigative report identifying concerns in Koren’s research, including inadequate peer review, undeclared conflicts of interest, and inaccuracies in methodology.
 This reporting contributed to further retractions of Koren’s scientific publications.

-Prior to the Motherisk controversy, Koren was reprimanded by the College of Physicians and Surgeons of Ontario for sending anonymous harassing letters to physician Nancy Olivieri and three colleagues, and for initially denying responsibility.
+Before the Motherisk controversy, Koren was reprimanded by the College of Physicians and Surgeons of Ontario for sending anonymous harassing letters to physician Nancy Olivieri and three colleagues, and for initially denying responsibility.
+Initially Koren denied the charges; DNA evidence (saliva from the envelopes) from the letters incriminated him, resulting in his removal as Head of Clinical Pharmacology and Director of Motherisk.

 Biography

 Early life and education

 Koren was born in 1947 in Tel Aviv, then part of Mandatory Palestine, and was raised in the nearby town of Kiryat Ono.
 His father was the chief engineer of the Reading Power Station of the Israel Electric Corporation.

 Koren received his Doctor of Medicine degree from the Sackler School of Medicine at Tel Aviv University in 1973.
-Following mandatory military service in the Israel Defense Forces, he pursued postgraduate clinical studies in pediatrics and pediatric nephrology, as well as research training in pediatric toxicology, pharmacology, and membrane biology at The Hospital for Sick Children and the University of Toronto.
+After mandatory military service in the Israel Defense Forces, he pursued postgraduate clinical studies in pediatrics and pediatric nephrology, as well as research training in pediatric toxicology, pharmacology, and membrane biology at The Hospital for Sick Children and the University of Toronto.
 He later joined the faculty of the University of Toronto and the staff of the Hospital for Sick Children, where he ultimately became a professor.

 Koren subsequently held the endowed Ivey Chair in Molecular Toxicology at the Schulich School of Medicine at the University of Western Ontario, where he contributed to the establishment of a national program in human toxicology while continuing his work in Toronto.